sophiajaeger/aiwebproject3/README.md

 # AIWebProject3
 ## Name
-Adventurers Forum - Your AI-Powered Travel Companion
+AdventureAtlas Forum - Your AI-Powered Travel Companion

 ## Description
-Adventurers Forum is an interactive and AI-powered distributed message board designed for travel enthusiasts.
-It provides topic-specific discussions, AI-assisted responses to travel-related inquiries, and an open chat mode where users can communicate freely.
+AdventureAtlas Forum is an interactive and AI-powered distributed message board designed for travel enthusiasts.
+It provides topic-specific discussions, AI-assisted responses to travel-related inquiries, and an open chat mode where users can communicate freely. (eventuell auch ändern wenn nur bot antwort)
+Additionally, we developed an independent Java client that can connect to and interact with all available channels on the shared university server, providing a unified experience across different discussion topics

 ### Features
 - Channel-based Messaging: Users can switch between different channels without reloading the page.
 - Java Client Compatibility: Developed a Java client that works with our own channel and all other channels deployed on the shared university server.
 - Login & Logout System: Authentication system integrated in the heade
 - AI-Powered Responses: Utilizes OpenAI API to generate travel-related replies.
-- Toggle AI Responses: Users can enable or disable AI-generated responses, allowing either AI-assisted replies or free chat.
+- Users can enable or disable AI-generated responses, allowing either AI-assisted replies or free chat. (eventuell raus nehmen)
 - Inappropriate Content Filtering: Implements a filter API to remove offensive or irrelevant content.
 - Message Limitation: A maximum of 150 messages is retained to optimize performance.
 - System Messages: Displayed only until the next message is sent.
-- Bot Toggle Feature: Users can enable or disable AI-generated replies.

 ### Purpose
 The project was developed as part of the course "Artificial Intelligence and the Web" by Cognitive Science Students at the University of Osnabrück.